 - Swish the coconut oil for about 15-30 minutes before eating

-- While swishing, start making my Homemade Coffee Substitute in my Best French Press Coffee Maker
+- While swishing, start making my Homemade Coffee Substitute in my French Press Coffee Maker

-I didn't notice any incredible results regarding my oral health, but I will say that sometimes I would realize that my mouth felt pretty clean without even having brushed my teeth.
+I didn't notice any incredible results regarding my oral health, but I will say that sometimes I thought that my mouth felt pretty clean without even having brushed my teeth.
 Interesting.

 At my next dental checkup, however, my hygienist commented that I didn't have much or any staining on my teeth.
 Hmmmm…